Western rosella: Captivity

-Sexing individuals by comparison of the colouring does not present the difficulties found in other captive rosellas, being markedly gender dimorphic they are easily assigned.
+Sexing individuals by comparison of the colouring does not present the difficulties found in other captive rosellas, being markedly sexually dimorphic they are easily assigned.
 Unusually, head scratching is done by arching out the foot behind and over the wing.
 As with the white-cheeked rosellas, the underwing stripe that is characteristic of juveniles in the genus is retained into maturity by the females.
 Nesting boxes in aviaries are destroyed if not reinforced, chewing on logs is preferred and these provide hollows for laying a clutch of eggs.
 The breeding season occurs from September until January, the clutch of four to five eggs is incubated in around twenty days.
 Fledging is about twenty-five days after hatching, full adult feathers appear at around fourteen months.

 P. icterotis had been successfully maintained in 19th century aviaries and menageries in Australia and overseas.
 From the beginning of the 20th century, confirmation emerges of them also being bred and raised in captivity.
 The specimens painted by Lear, two living captives in England, were published in Illustrations of the Family of Psittacidae between 1830 and 1832.
 The first record of breeding in England was by two aviculturalists in July 1908, with another reporting success later that year.
 A bird breeder in Kendal produced young from 1910 to 1915.
 The species became uncommon in English aviculture during the 1950s, and those available said to be poor specimens.
 An attempt was made to breed a wild caught pair imported under license.
 Hybrids between this species and mealy rosella, and less successfully with red-rumps, were also produced there.